 Telecom Toolbox is a website dedicated to helping people with disabilities find employment using online career development tools.
 It has resources for individuals working to find employment on their own and for service providers who help people develop the necessary skills for finding and maintaining employment.

-To learn more about our research please visit:
+To learn more about our research related to Telecom Toolbox, see:

 Catherine is the Associate Director of the Rural Institute on Inclusive Communities (RIIC) and Director of Employment Research for the Research and Training Center on Disability in Rural Communities (RTC:Rural).
 Her research focuses on effective service delivery models for people with disabilities living in rural locations.
 Her interest in telecommunications began with research exploring online counseling as a strategy to overcome rural barriers to accessing services.
 Since that time, her interests have expanded to using social media as a tactic to improve job search outcomes for both rural and urban people with disabilities.